ForumViriumHelsinki/R4C-Cesium-Viewer/docs/HSYTrees/README.md

 Clip the tree features to the current postal code area.
 If there are clipped features:
 Calculate areas and other relevant attributes.
-Insert each processed feature into the PostgreSQL table tree_f along with the associated postal code.
+Insert each processed feature into the PostgreSQL table along with the associated postal code.